nevillejackson/Fortran/README.md

 ## DFREML ##
 The derivative-free REML program written by Karen Meyer.
 Estimates variance components and quantitative genetic parameters for mixed models.

-## lsmlxxx ##
+## Harvey least squares program ##
-The subdirectories _lsmlxxx_ contain a number of versions of Walter Harvey's least squares and maximum likelihood program
+The subdirectory _Harvey_ contain a number of modern versions of Walter Harvey's least squares and maximum likelihood program.
+The subdirectory _Harvey.old_ contains several older versions.

 ## mcano ##
 The subdirectory _mcano_ contains a program for canonical correlation analysis using IBM SSP subroutines